Jauffray/ChurnProject/README.md

 Please check the "Analysis of Customer Churn in Telco Company.pdf" for a nicely presented report of the project.

+Please check the "Churn Notebook.ipynb" for a preview of the Python work I made using Pandas on Jupyter Notebook.

 Table of Contents: